gitmachtl/scripts/cardano/testnet/README.md

    We wanna do the signing on this machine so you can leave ownerWitness at 'local'.
 You can find out more about the ownerWitness parameter and how to work with Multi-Witnesses [here](#changes-to-the-operator-workflow-when-hardware-wallets-are-involved)
 1. Run ```./05a_genStakepoolCert.sh mypool``` to generate the updated pool certificate **mypool.pool.cert**
 1. Delegate to your own pool as owner -> **pledge** ```./05b_genDelegationCert.sh mypool ledgerowner``` this will generate the **ledgerowner.deleg.cert**
-1. Generate now the transaction for the the stakepool registration, smallwallet1 will pay for the re-registration fees<br>```./05c_regStakepoolCert.sh mypool smallwallet1```<br>Let the script also autoinclude your new mypool.metadata.json file into the transferOffline.json if you have changed some Metadata!
+1. Generate now the transaction for the stakepool re-registration, smallwallet1 will pay for the re-registration fees<br>```./05c_regStakepoolCert.sh mypool smallwallet1 REREG```<br>Let the script also autoinclude your new mypool.metadata.json file into the transferOffline.json if you have changed some Metadata!

 :floppy_disk: Transfer the offlineTransfer.json to the Online-Machine.